huntforhomesaz/cleanout2closing-site/content/pages/for-realtors-and-professionals.md

 - A warm email introducing me by name and copying your client.
 - A brief three-way call to align expectations and next steps.
-- A simple, â€œWe have a property-side specialist I trust; would you like an introduction?â€ in your regular meetings.
+- A simple, "We have a property-side specialist I trust; would you like an introduction?" in your regular meetings.

 From there, I: